walkyv/web-components/README.md

 > **Important note:**  Anyone can contribute.
 All code must be subject to a througough accessibility review.
 All code must be submitted through a pull request.
 All code must go through proper code review before it can be merged into master.
 If you have any questions about the process, please email david.odey@pearson.com

-To get started pull an open issue in github.
+To get started assign yourself an open issue in github.

 If you are starting a new web component:
 - Clone or fork this repo.